pannous/wasp/docs/mark-syntax.md

 Comparing to a JSON object, a Mark object has two extensions:

 - A **type name**, which corresponds to class name or type name of an object.
 In JavaScript, that is `obj.constructor.name`.
 In HTML and XML, that's the element name.
-- Optional list of **content** values following the named properties, which corresponds to child nodes in markup documents like HTML and XML.
+- Optional list of **content** values following the named properties, which corresponds to child keyNode in markup documents like HTML and XML.

 ### 1.1 Properties